 The Cradle of Western Civilization

-Under Italian control for most of the war, Jews were less in danger in Athens than those under the Nazis.
-After the fall of Mussolini in September 1943, however, the Germans decimated the community.
-Some were saved by the communist Greek Resistance movement or by fleeing on small boats to the shores of Asia Minor, making their way then to Palestine.
+Under Italian control for most of the war, Jews were safer in Athens than their counterparts under Nazi occupation.
+However, after the fall of Mussolini in September 1943 the Germans decimated the community.
+Some were saved by the communist Greek Resistance movement or by fleeing on small boats to the shores of Asia Minor, making their way to Palestine.

-Upon liberation a few thousand emerged from hiding.
+Upon the liberation of Greece, a few thousand Jews emerged from hiding.
 There are about 3,000 Jews living in Athens today.
-Many of those who returned were able to build themselves good positions in business, the industry, and the professions.
-A “Tree of Life” pre-war synagogue Etz Haim can be visited as well as the postwar community run Beth Shalom synagogue.
-There is a Jewish cemetery, a club and an elementary school, an ORT vocational school and welfare institute.
-In the 1970s the Jewish Museum of Greece was founded which has expanded since and is the center of excellent educational programs.
-In Melidoni Street, under the shade of the Acropolis is a moving Holocaust Memorial with geometric marble blocks depicting a broken Magen David.
-Our guides will help you navigate the complex millennia-long history of the Jewish community in Athens, and introduce you to the breathtaking general sites of ancient Greece!
+Many of those who returned were able to integrate themselves in business, industry, and other professions.
+A “Tree of Life” pre-war synagogue Etz Haim can be visited, as well as the postwar community run Beth Shalom synagogue.
+There is a Jewish cemetery, a club and an elementary school, as well as an ORT vocational school and welfare institute.
+In the 1970s the Jewish Museum of Greece was founded, which has since expanded and now features excellent educational programming.
+In Melidoni Street, under the shade of the Acropolis, you can visit a moving Holocaust Memorial with geometric marble blocks depicting a broken Magen David.
+Our guides will help you navigate the complex millennia-long history of the Jewish community in Athens, and introduce you to the breathtaking general-interest sites of ancient Greece!

 Contact us today and we'll customize a tour to suit your wishes!